neopragma/sociabletests/README.md

 The point of mentioning this here is to clarify that there's no need to plow through all the exercises using Detroit and London TDD separately.
 That would not tell us anything useful.
 The key difference to explore is the use of mocks vs. the use of Nullables with Socialized Tests, which don't use mocks.

+Most material you see on the subject will talk about _classes_, _objects_, and _methods_.
+That's because TDD and its friends were invented in a time when Object-Oriented languages were very popular and commonly used for application development.
+Yet, TDD is not limited just to Object-Oriented languages.

 ## What are mocks?

 In order to isolate the code under test from external dependencies for the duration of one specific test case, we use a construct known as a Test Double.
 A Test Double stands in for a real dependency of the code under test in much the same way as a [stunt double](https://stuntteam.org/what-is-a-stunt-double-everything-you-need-to-know/) stands in for an actor in a movie.
 I don't know who coined the term or when, but it became popularized after the publication of Gerard Meszaros' 2007 book, _xUnit Test Patterns: Refactoring Test Code_.